 - In the Instant Pot add the Instant pot water cup and on top of this place the steam shelf.
 Then place your silver foil packet over this so that it sits on it.

-- Set it to manual and cook for 8 minutes.
+- Set it to poultry and cook for 8 minutes.
 Allow to rest for 2 minutes then manually remove pressure and take out of the Instant Pot.

 - Move your turkey from the packet to a dinner plate, pour over it the fresh spring onion along with the orange rind and serve.